IMOP-lab/U-Shaped-Connection/README.md

     pytorch = 2.0.0+cu118
     monai = 0.9.0
     numpy = 1.23.2
-For a full list of software packages and version numbers, see the experimental environment file 'environment.yml'.
+For a full list of software packages and version numbers, please take a look at the experimental environment file 'environment.yml'.

 # Experiment